Gluon radiation from a classical point particle: Recoil effects: Introduction

-We solve this problem by making two simplifications to the pQCD calculation of \cite{Lushozi:2019duv}, both of which bring the quark closer in nature to the classical point particle studied by Kajantie \etal\cite{Kajantie:2019hft,Kajantie:2019nse,Wong:1970fu}: First, we remove the quark's spin from the problem.
+We solve the problem of reconciling the discordant known perturbative and non-perturbative (classical) results by making a pQCD-inspired modification of the classical result.
+In order to see more clearly the relationship between the classical and pQCD results, we make two simplifications to the pQCD calculation of \cite{Lushozi:2019duv}, both of which bring the quark closer in nature to the classical point particle studied by Kajantie \etal\cite{Kajantie:2019hft,Kajantie:2019nse,Wong:1970fu}: First, we remove the quark's spin from the problem.
 Secondly, we treat the quark's color charge as classical (\emph{i.e.}, commuting).
 We are thus led to study, pertubatively, gluon bremsstrahlung in \emph{scalar QCD in the limit of classical color charge} (we will make this statement more precise in \cref{sec:Scalar} and \cref{App:ClassicalColorCharge}).
-The result (hereinafter ``the scalar result'') takes a simple form at the amplitude level, and is therefore easy to compare with the classical result.
+The result (hereinafter ``the scalar result'') takes a simple form at the amplitude level, and is therefore easy to compare with the classical result, even at the level of the cross-section.
 We argue that one may simply adjust the form of the classical result to match that of the scalar result.
 What one is left with is then an ansatz for gluon bremsstrahlung in the fragmentation region (hereinafter ``the ansatz'') that is able to fully take account of non-perturbative interactions, but also produces the correct high-frequency limit.
 That is, the low-frequency limit of our ansatz is precisely the classical result, while the high-frequency limit falls off in the expected way as $\sim 1/k_T^4$.
 This paper formalizes the proffered solution and carefully explores the relevant limits.
 We also offer a physics interpretation of the connection between the classical result and the ansatz.

-The goal of this paper is to generalise the gluon radiation spectrum calculated by Kajantie \etal, produced by a classical point particle struck by a sheet of colored glass \cite{McLerran:1993ni,McLerran:1993ka,Iancu:2003xm,Weigert:2005us,Gelis:2010nm}, to include the effects of the particle's recoil.
-This is part of a broader program to understand the fragmentation region of heavy-ion collisions using a CGC-classical framework \cite{Anishetty:1980zp,Kajantie:1982jt,Kajantie:1982nh,McLerran:2017ep,McLerran:2018avb,Kolbe:2020hem}.
+What we achieve in the end is a generalisation of the gluon radiation spectrum calculated by Kajantie \etal,to include the effects of the particle's recoil.